 Stop with the have to’s and should’s

-Cut out the food guilt distractions.
+Cut out the food guilt distractions and challenge the food police.
 “I should have more veggies on my plate.”
 “I have to work out before I eat that piece of pie.”
 “I shouldn’t have that, I already ate a sweet today.”

 In the same respect, if there’s a food you can live without or really just aren’t crazy about, no need to feel like you “have” to include it on your plate.
 Eat what you want, and leave what you don’t want.
 Simplicity is good.